Digging into the best things to do in Little India is a must for any trip to Singapore!

-What to do in Little India, Singapore: Top attractions and places to visit
+What to see & do in Little India, Singapore

 View the intricate designs on top of Sri Veeramakaliamman Temple

-As one of the oldest Hindu temples in the region, Sri Veeramakaliamman Temple attracts throngs of visitors each day.
-It’s a highlight of your Little India sightseeing journey, thanks to the interesting façade.
+Sri Veeramakaliamman Temple is one of the oldest Hindu temples in the region.
+The colourful & attractive Little India temple attracts throngs of visitors each day.
+Thanks to its interesting façade, it’s a highlight of your Little India sightseeing journey.

 Gaze at the gold décor covering the interior of Leong San See Temple

-Work your way through the crowded aisles in the Mustafa Center
+Work your way through the crowded aisles in the Mustafa Centre

-If you’re wondering what to do in Little India, shopping is the main attraction.
-This district is known for its wide range of markets and malls, including the Mustafa Center.
-It’s a 24-hour shopping mall that resembles an indoor market.
-The crowded corridors are packed with small stores featuring narrow aisles and all types of products.
+Mustafa Centre is a 24-hour shopping mall that resembles an indoor market.
+The crowded corridors are packed with small stores.
+Within their narrow shop aisles, vendors carry all types of products.

-Mustafa Center covers over 6500 square metres and claims to have more than 75,000 items for sale.
-Many of the stores are a little unorganised and messy, mostly due to the cramped space.
+Mustafa Centre covers over 6,500 square metres and claims to have more than 75,000 items for sale.
+Many of the stores are a little unorganized and messy, mostly due to the cramped space.
 If you can handle the mess, you can find almost anything inside the sprawling mall.

-Shop for Indian street food and cheap goods at Tekka Centre
+Eat Indian street food and shop at Tekka Centre

-Singapore has several markets, including the Tekka Centre.
+Little India Singapore has several markets including the Tekka Centre.
 It’s among the best places to visit in Little India for authentic Indian street food and one of the top-rated hawker centres in Singapore.
-Outside of this area, you’re more likely to find Chinese cuisine.
+Outside of this area, Chinese and Malay cuisine are more common.

 During a hot and humid day, the air-conditioned market helps you beat the heat.
-The market is indoors and lined with vendors selling a variety of delicious Singaporean dishes.
-You’ll also find plenty of fresh produce and a wide selection of stalls selling just about everything.
+The market is indoors.
+Its aisles are lined with vendors selling a variety of delicious Singaporean dishes.
+You’ll also find plenty of fresh produce and stalls selling just about everything.